Regulation of Childhood Growth

 Novel genetic causes of childhood growth disorders

 For many children with growth disorders, clinical, laboratory, and genetic evaluation fails to identify the underlying etiology.
-To discover new genetic causes of childhood growth disorders, we evaluated families with monogenic growth disorders using exome sequencing.
+To discover new genetic causes of skeletal growth disorders, we studied families with inherited conditions affecting growth, using exome sequencing to detect causative genetic variants.
 The identified sequence variants and the genes in which they occur were studied in the laboratory to confirm that the variant is pathogenic, to elucidate the pathogenesis of the disorder, and to explore the role of the gene in normal growth.

-We also investigated disorders that cause excessive growth.
-We evaluated a patient with Weaver syndrome, an overgrowth disorder caused by variants in EZH2.
-EZH2 encodes a histone methyltransferase and thereby acts as an epigenetic writer.
-We found that the EZH2 variants responsible for Weaver syndrome cause a partial loss of enzymatic function.
+We also investigated disorders that cause excessive skeletal growth.
+One such overgrowth disorder, Weaver syndrome, is caused by variants in EZH2, which encodes a histone methyltransferase and thereby acts as an epigenetic writer.
+We found that the EZH2 variants responsible for Weaver syndrome cause a partial loss of enzymatic function [Reference 3].

-We recently studied a child with generalized overgrowth of prenatal onset.
-Exome sequencing identified a hemizygous frameshift variant in Spindlin 4 (SPIN4, a nuclear protein thought to be involved in histone binding), with X-linked inheritance.
-Ablation of Spin4 in mice recapitulated the human phenotype with generalized overgrowth, including increased longitudinal bone growth.
-We found evidence that SPIN4 binds specific histone modifications, promotes canonical WNT signaling, and inhibits cell proliferation in vitro, and that the identified frameshift variant had lost all of these functions.
-Growth plate analysis revealed increased cell proliferation in the proliferative zone and an increased number of progenitor chondrocytes in the resting zone.
-We also found evidence of decreased canonical Wnt signaling in growth-plate chondrocytes, providing a potential explanation for the increased number of resting zone chondrocytes.
-Taken together, our findings provide strong evidence that SPIN4 is an epigenetic reader that negatively regulates mammalian body growth, and that loss of SPIN4 causes an overgrowth syndrome in humans, expanding our knowledge of the epigenetic regulation of human growth.
+We discovered that loss-of-function variants in Spindlin 4 (SPIN4) cause a generalized overgrowth syndrome of prenatal onset with an X-linked inheritance.
+Ablation of Spin4 in mice recapitulated the human phenotype.
+We found evidence that SPIN4 binds to specific histone modifications, promotes canonical WNT signaling, inhibits cell proliferation in the growth plate, and negatively regulates the number of progenitor chondrocytes in the resting zone (Figure 2).
+Taken together, our findings provide strong evidence that SPIN4 is an epigenetic reader that negatively regulates mammalian body growth, and that loss of SPIN4 causes an overgrowth syndrome in humans [Reference 4].

 Molecular and cellular mechanisms by which specific genes and pathways regulate childhood growth

 Our group also studies the fundamental mechanisms governing childhood growth.
 Much of our work has focused on the growth plate.
-Growth at the growth plate is controlled by many interacting regulatory systems, involving endocrine, paracrine, extracellular matrix–related, and intracellular pathways.
-Previously, our group studied growth-plate regulation by FGFs, BMPs, C-type natriuretic peptide, retinoids, WNTs, PTHrP/IHH, IGFs, estrogens, glucocorticoids, and microRNAs.
-We also found evidence that SOX9, a transcription factor, regulates the trans-differentiation of growth-plate chondrocytes into osteoblasts.
+Growth plate chondrogenesis is controlled by many endocrine, paracrine, extracellular matrix–related, and intracellular regulatory systems.
+Our group has helped elucidate growth-plate regulation by FGFs (fibroblast growth factors), BMPs (bone morphogenetic proteins), C-type natriuretic peptide, retinoids, WNT signaling pathways, the PTHrP/IHH feedback loop, IGFs (insulin-like growth factors), estrogens, glucocorticoids, transcription factors such as SOX9, microRNAs, and epigenetic mechanisms.

 New treatment approaches for growth-plate disorders

-These fusion proteins might be particularly well suited to treat the GH insensitivity (Laron) syndrome.
+These fusion proteins might be particularly well suited to treat GH insensitivity (Laron) syndrome.
 In this disorder, the current treatment with rIGF-1 has incomplete efficacy, substantial adverse effects including hypoglycemia, and requires twice-daily injections.
-We therefore studied the effects of cartilage-targeted IGF-1 in a mouse model of GH resistance (achieved with pegvisomant).
-To this end, we created fusion proteins combining cartilage-targeting antibody fragments (ctAb) with IGF-1.
-We showed that our IGF-1–ctAb fusion proteins had efficacy at the growth plate similar to that seen in the GH–deficient mouse model.
-A once-daily injection of IGF-1–ctAb showed efficacy at least as great as twice-daily IGF-1 (with twice the daily dose).
+We therefore studied the effects of cartilage-targeted IGF-1 in a mouse model of GH resistance (achieved with pegvisomant) [Reference 5].
+We showed that our IGF-1–ctAb fusion protein had efficacy at the growth plate similar to that seen in the GH–deficient mouse model.
+A once-daily injection of IGF-1–ctAb showed efficacy at least as great as twice-daily IGF-1.
 We also found that subcutaneous IGF-1–ctAb had a lower hypoglycemic effect than IGF-1.
-In vitro, IGF-1–ctAb caused a prolonged increase in IGF receptor (pAKT) signaling compared with IGF-1, and that this effect was dependent on matrilin-3 (the specific targeted protein) (Figure 3), supporting the hypothesis that matrilin-3 (the specific cartilage matrix protein that is targeted by ctAb) targeting allows IGF-1–ctAb to remain in the proximity of the cell surface for a longer period of time, extending the duration of IGF-1 receptor activation.
+In vitro, IGF-1–ctAb caused a prolonged increase in IGF receptor (pAKT) signaling compared with IGF-1, and this effect was dependent on matrilin-3 (the specific targeted protein), supporting the hypothesis that matrilin-3 targeting allows IGF-1–ctAb to remain in proximity to the cell surface for a longer period of time, extending the duration of IGF-1 receptor activation [Reference 5].
+We also recently studied fusion proteins that were re-engineered from a monomeric structure into a dimeric IgG–like antibody structure.
+This IgG–like IGF-1 fusion protein showed an extended serum half-life, stimulated long bone growth, and did not induce hypoglycemia.

 Additional Funding